kingmoc/single-page-checkout-cjs-react/README.md

 This is why we want this function to live in the component where our cart object in state was created.
 It makes it simple and easy to update state whenever there are any changes to the cart.
 And because our state cart object is being shared across components - any updates to cart triggers a re-render.
 This way our cart object is always up to date and our UI is connected to the data within the cart object.

-*You will notice we're setting our cart object to `null`.
-Based on how your logic is setup this could be an empty array `[]` or `undefined` ect... - this will be up to you and how you're logic is setup.
+- *You will notice we're setting our cart object to `null`.
+Based on how your logic is setup this could be an empty array `[]` or `undefined` ect... - this will be up to you and how you might set things up.
 Because our <App /> component is retrieving a new cart each render or refresh, `null` will be overwritten.*

 ![](src/img/empty-cart-button.JPG)